freevo/kaa-base/_sources/db.txt

    ObjectRow objects represent a single object from a :class:`kaa.db.Database`, and are returned by, or may be passed to, many Database methods.

+   One key feature provided by ObjectRow is on-demand unpickling of :attr:`~kaa.db.ATTR_SIMPLE` attributes.
+It's often the case that simple attributes don't need to be accessed, so there's no point in incurring the unpickling overhead at query time.

-   For the most part, ObjectRows behave like a read-only dict, providing most (though not all) of the common dict methods, however ObjectRow is a custom type written in C for performance.
+   For the most part, ObjectRows behave like a read-only dict, providing most (though not all) of the common dict methods.
+If running on CPython, there is a higher performance implementation written in C.

 .. kaaclass:: kaa.db.QExpr